 Career Outcomes Methodology

 University of Arkansas measures the career/post-graduation outcomes for its each graduating class through first-destination surveys (FDS).
-The post-graduation outcomes data collection is managed by the University Career Development Center (CDC) following the procedures outlined in the NACE Standards and Protocols for Undergraduate First Destination Surveys and the NACE Standards and Protocols for the Collection and Dissemination of Graduating Student Initial Career Outcome Information for Advanced Degree Candidates.
-College of Engineering (ENGR) and the School of Law (LAW) use their own surveys in addition to FDS and collected ENGR data is reported to the CDC.
+The post-graduation outcomes data collection is managed by the University Offices of Career Connections (OCC) following the procedures outlined in the NACE Standards and Protocols for Undergraduate First Destination Surveys and the NACE Standards and Protocols for the Collection and Dissemination of Graduating Student Initial Career Outcome Information for Advanced Degree Candidates.
+College of Engineering (ENGR) and the School of Law (LAW) use their own surveys in addition to FDS and collected ENGR data is reported to the OCC.

 Career outcomes data informs the University whether its graduating students have secured employment, types and locations of employment secured, salaries offered, pursuing military service or volunteering, continuing their education or having other plans.
 This information serves as a as a resource for career planning for current and prospective students, used by colleges/schools, departments, employers and other stakeholders.
 These data are also reported to various organizations that rank colleges, such as US News and World Report, the College Portrait of Undergraduate Education/Voluntary System of Accountability, National Association of Colleges and Employers (NACE), Princeton Review survey, Peterson's Undergraduate survey, College Board Survey, and a few others.